 A moderator guides discussion between a sampled group of people to find their opinions on the research topic.
 Like interviews, the online focus group questions are specific and consider the variables of the research.

 This method of data collection is used when the researcher wants to obtain numerical data.
 The quantitative method in empirical research quantifies opinions, much like any other research.
 Different ways of collecting quantitative data include:

 Surveys or Questionnaires

 Usually deployed to a larger sample size compared to qualitative empirical research, surveys include a set of predetermined questions based on research variables and the phenomenon being studied.
-This method is the most commonly used as it provides a larger amount of data.
+This method is the most commonly used (via online surveys using a market research panel or customer list) as it provides a larger amount of data.

 Behavioral Data / Passive Metering

 Typically permission-based, it is possible to match panelist’s online and mobile transactional behavior with survey attitude and intention responses.
 It is possible to track: search, shopping, purchase, ad views, media consumption, and social media activity while correlating many of these transactions.

 This is where empirical research truly shines.
 This is used when the researcher tests their hypothesis by setting up an experiment and manipulates the variables to observe how the phenomenon changes with each alteration.

 For example, let’s consider the marketing department of a confectionary company is trying to find why their new product failed.
 They may set up an experiment by changing different aspects of the product, e.g., the flavor, the appearance, the packaging, and the price.
 This will help them figure out the cause of the failure.